igmmgi/EegFun.jl/docs/src/demos/tf_morlet.md

 This demo demonstrates time-frequency analysis using Morlet wavelets to decompose EEG signals into time-varying frequency content.

-This demo demonstrates time-frequency analysis using Morlet wavelets to decompose EEG signals into time-varying frequency content.

 ### What are Morlet Wavelets?

 Morlet wavelets are oscillating waves with Gaussian envelopes that provide localized time-frequency analysis: